bdarcus/courses-intro-human-geography/README.md

 See project wiki for more information.

+# Technology and Standards

+This project is focused on clean content, and open standards.
+It will *not* involve:

+* any "Educational Standards", which I find outdated and too complicated (no SCORM, for example)
+* Flash (buggy, proprietary, doesn't work on all platforms)
+* support for old browsers (Chrome 10+, Firefox 3+, Safari, IE 9+ only)

+Instead:

+* text will be written in a simple markdown format
+* primary output target is HTML5
+* where dynamic functionality is needed, it will be done using Javascript
+* where vector graphics are needed, it will be done using SVG or Canvas (in that order of preference)

 # Contributing

 This project is pretty much designed to make my life easier.
 As such, it relies on the